Measuring Stochastic Rationality: Introduction

 In fact, one does not have to be an expert to see that the \textquotedblleft rationality\textquotedblright\ of certain RUMs is not beyond reproach.
-Most of us would not think of a politician as \textquotedblleft rational\textquotedblright\ if they act as an unflinching republican, or as an astute socialist, each with one-half probability, every time they exert their opinion.\footnote{ The issue here is not one's tastes, but the \textit{consistency }of one's tastes.
+Most of us would not think of a politician as \textquotedblleft rational\textquotedblright\ if they act as an unflinching republican, or as an astute socialist, each with one-half probability, every time they exert their opinion.\footnote{ Just to be clear, the issue is not one's tastes, but the \textit{consistency }of them.
 After all, the behavior of this politician is markedly different than acting as a republican on half of the issues and as a socialist on the other half.
 Obviously, there is nothing irrational -- or random -- about the latter type of behavior.
 This person, instead, takes orthogonal ideological positions on the \textit{same} set of issues with equal probabilities.
 (For instance, one day they advocate making all abortion practices illegal, and the next day they defend allocating a large budget to open federally funded abortion clinics, \textit{on the basis of a coin toss}.)
 We submit that most of us would call this person \textquotedblleft inconsistent,\textquotedblright\ or \textquotedblleft irrational,\textquotedblright\ even though their behavior conforms fully with the RUM.} As demanding as it is, the ordering $\trianglerighteq _{\text{ rat}}$ catches this intuition accurately.
 Indeed, we find that a RUM may even be \textit{minimally} rational according to $\trianglerighteq _{\text{ rat}}$.
-The point is that the set of utility functions of a \textquotedblleft rational\textquotedblright\ RUM should be coherent in some sense.
-In Section 4.1, we characterize what this means for the RUM with two utility functions.
+The point is that, to warrant individual rationality, the set of utility functions of a RUM should in some sense be coherent.
+In Section 5.1, we characterize what this means for the RUM with two utility functions.
 In fact, $\trianglerighteq _{\text{rat}}$ is able to rank any two such RUMs, and classifies any such model with this consistency condition as maximally rational.
-The rationality measurement methodology we develop here is thus able to behaviorally distinguish between various random utility models.
+Our method is thus able to behaviorally distinguish between various random utility models on the basis of their rationality.